 The partnership agreement of the Operating Partnership (the "Partnership Agreement") provides that a decision to merge the Operating Partnership, sell all or substantially all of its assets or liquidate must be approved by the holders of 75% of the common and preferred limited partnership interests in the Operating Partnership ("OP Units").
-Since the Issuer currently owns only approximately 72.9% of the OP

-Units, the concurrence of at least some of the other holders of OP Units (the "Participants") would be required to approve any such transaction.
+Depending on the percentage of the outstanding OP Units owned by the Company at the time, the concurrence of at least some of the other holders of OP Units (the "Participants") may or may not be required to approve any such decision.
+As of the date of this Prospectus, the Company owns 79% of the OP Units.